Mathias Kristensen (footballer, born 1997): Esbjerg fB

 In September 2017, Kristensen's contract was extended once again, this time until the summer 2021.
 Kristensen got his breakthrough in the 2017/18 season, where he played 24 games, scoring 5 times and making 5 assist.
 He was often used on the wings though his regular position was in the midfield.
 In October 2017, he scored a hattrick against Vendsyssel FF, all three goals on set pieces.

 Kristensen left the club in the summer 2021, as his contract expired.

 Fredericia

 On 2 June 2021, Kristensen signed a two-year deal with FC Fredericia.

+Hobro IK

+On 10 July 2023, Kristensen joined Hobro IK on a deal until June 2026.

+Aalesund

+On January 3, 2025, it was confirmed that Kristensen, after a year and a half in Hobro, moved to Norwegian First Division side Aalesunds FK on a three-year deal.